build-on-aws/dotnet-visual-guessing-game/README.md

 Once the CDK app is deployed, write down the following outputs:
 - **WebClientUrl:** Use this url to navigate to the application
 - **DemoUserPassword:** Write down this password.
 You won't be able to reset the password as no email address are linked to the user.
+You can also get the password from the outputs of the CloudFormation stack in the CloudFormation console.

+To configure the backend API, you also need to write down the following outputs that are described [here](#configuring-the-backend-api-appsettings-to-run-locally):
+- **Authority**
+- **ClientId**
+- **CognitoDomainName**
+- **CognitoRegion**
+- **IdentityPoolId**
+- **ImageStorageBucketName**
+- **LanceDBIndexFunction**
+- **LanceDBQueryFunction**

+If you didn't write then down, you can find them in the outputs of the CloudFormation stack in the CloudFormation console.

 **!!Warning!!** You really need to write down the password as the displayed value is correct only at first deployment.
 If you don't write it down or you forget it, you will have to create a new user through the Amazon Cognito console.